Blog > Understanding B2B Payments: Exploring Payment Methods and Key Terms

 Acquirer

-Credit card acquirers, also known as payment acquirers, are financial institutions enabling businesses to accept various electronic payments, ensuring seamless transactions for merchants and customers alike.
+Credit card acquirers, also known as payment acquirers, are financial institutions that enable businesses to accept various electronic payments, ensuring seamless transactions for merchants and customers alike.

 Acquirers play a vital role by collaborating closely with businesses to establish merchant accounts, which are the foundation for enabling electronic payment acceptance.
 Acting as intermediaries, they seamlessly process transactions, ensuring the secure transmission of payment data, verifying transaction authenticity, and initiating fund movement.
 Acquirers are pivotal in acquiring authorization from the customer’s issuing bank, thus greenlighting the transaction.
 Subsequently, they facilitate the settlement process, overseeing the smooth transfer of funds from the customer’s account into the merchant’s.
 Acquirers also manage risk by scrutinizing transaction activity to detect fraud or suspicious behavior to safeguard merchants and customers.